daniehacks/bank-employee-scheduler/README.md

-# bank-employee-scheduler
+# credit-union-scheduler
-a scheduler for bank employees
+a scheduler for credit union employees